Higher order analysis on the existence of periodic solutions in continuous differential equations via degree theory: Introduction and statements of the main results

 This paper is structured as follows.
 Section \ref{sec:prel} contains some basic notions and definitions on degree theory as well as some preliminary results.
-More specifically, in Section \ref{sec:BD}, we introduce the Brouwer degree for studying zeros of functions defined in finite dimensional spaces; in Section \ref{sec:LSD}, we introduce the Leray-Schauder degree, which is an extension of the Brouwer degree for functions defined in infinite dimensional spaces; and, in Section \ref{sec:CD}, we introduce the coincidence degree for studying fixed points of nonlinear operator equations.
+More specifically, in Section \ref{sec:BD}, we introduce the Brouwer degree for studying zeros of functions defined on finite dimensional spaces; in Section \ref{sec:LSD}, we introduce the Leray-Schauder degree, which is an extension of the Brouwer degree for functions defined on infinite dimensional spaces; in Section \ref{sec:CD}, we introduce the coincidence degree for studying fixed points of operator equations; and in Section \ref{sec:CT}, we discuss a continuation result based on degree theory for solutions of operator equations.
 Section \ref{sec:proof} is completely devoted to the proof of our main results.
 Finally, in Section \ref{sec:applic}, we analyze the following continuous higher order perturbation of a harmonic oscillator

 where $k$ is a positive integer and $E$ is a continuous function on $\R^3.$ Clearly, the differential equation \eqref{ap1} is not Lipschitz in any neighborhood of $\s^1=\{(x,\dot x)\in\R^2:\,x^2+\dot x^2=1\}.$ As an application of our main results, we get the existence of a periodic solution $x_{\e}(t)$ of \eqref{ap1} satisfying $(x_{\e}(t),\dot x_{\e}(t))\to\s^1$ uniformly as $\e\to 0$ (see Proposition \ref{prop:ap}).
-Notice that any previous version of the averaging method could be applied to detect such a periodic solution.
+Notice that no previous version of the averaging method could be applied to detect such a periodic solution.